 There's of course never a guarantee that you'll see the Northern Lights, but in order to have the best chance I recommend booking with a company that offers small group sizes and a true “chasing” experience (i.e. you won't just go to one place and sit).
 My top picks are Tromsø Friluftsenter and Guide Gunnar.

-The positives of visiting Tromsø
+The pros of visiting Tromsø

 The upside of visiting Tromsø is that you have a lot more choices when it comes to… well, everything in comparison with Alta.
 More hotels, more restaurants, more tour companies, more shopping.
 There are even lots of cute coffee shops to enjoy.

-And Tromsø is easier to get to, too, since many airlines fly there from various European cities.
+And Tromsø is easier to get to, too, since many airlines fly directly there from various European cities.

-The negatives of visiting Tromsø
+The cons of visiting Tromsø